nkforever/JavaDevOperation/README.md

-# Project by team: JavaDevOperation
+# <p style="font-family:Lucida Grande"> Project by team: JavaDevOperation </p>
-   > **A e-Health service software application**
+   > **<p style="font-family:Lucida Grande">A e-Health service software application</p>**

+## <p style="font-family:Lucida Grande"> <u>**Table of Content**</u> </p>
+ 1. <p style="font-family:Lucida Grande"> Introduction - the project's goal </p>

+ 3. <p style="font-family:Lucida Grande"> Launch </p>

 ## Introduction
-<p>MedPort is a software application that serves as a hospital management system, designed to store and organize patient information within a secure database that allows users to easily manage the status and welfare of medical patients within any medical institution. <br>The software will have the facility to give a unique ID for search on every patient and staff and stores the details in a database.</p>
+<p style="font-family:Lucida Grande"> MedPort is a software application that serves as a hospital management system, designed to store and organize patient information within a secure database that allows users to easily manage the status and welfare of medical patients within any medical institution. <br>The software will have the facility to give a unique ID for search on every patient and staff and stores the details in a database.</p>

 ## Launch